Yuxi–Mohan railway

-The Yuxi–Mohan railway or Yumo railway (玉磨铁路 (Yùmó tiělù)), is a Chinese section of the Lao–China Railway (LCR) in Yunnan Province of southwest China.
+The Yuxi–Mohan railway or Yumo railway (玉磨铁路 (Yùmó tiělù)), is the Chinese section of the Lao–China Railway (LCR) in Yunnan Province of southwest China.
 The line runs 503.9 km from Yuxi in central Yunnan to Mohan, a town in Mengla County on the border with Laos in the Xishuangbanna Dai Autonomous Prefecture of southern Yunnan.
 The Yumo railway is designed to "provide efficient, safe, low-carbon, affordable, railway transport" within Yunnan Province.

 Branching from the existing Kunming–Yuxi–Hekou railway at Yuxi and connecting directly to the Boten–Vientiane railway on the Laotian side, the Yumo railway is a part of the Kunming–Singapore railway and will eventually carry traffic across the Greater Mekong Subregion.

 Early stage construction began on September 1, 2015.
 The project is estimated to cost ¥46.46 billion.
 The railway is electrified, and has double-track from Yuxi to Jinghong and single-track from Jinghong to Mohan.
 Cities and towns along route include Yuxi, Pu'er, Jinghong and Mohan.

 The railway opened on December 3, 2021.